Continuing Student Fellowships

 - graduate students who are single parents; and/or

-- graduate students who have experiences overcoming significant challenges in their path toward completing a Ph.D.
+- graduate students who have experiences overcoming significant challenges in their path toward completing a Ph.D. (examples include but are not limited to being of a gender historically underrepresented in your intended field of study, being a Veteran, and managing a disability)

 To be eligible for an award, applicants must have received at least one year of support (assistantship, training grant, etc.) from their field.